Hubmakerlabs/hoover/doc/browser.md

 > ```

 ## Conclusion
 The Hoover Data Browser is a simple yet effective tool to demonstrate how decentralized social media data can be aggregated, stored on Arweave, and verified using the Hoover system.
-While the current version focuses on basic event display and verification, it lays the groundwork for more advanced features, such as Bluesky verification and improved browsing capabilities.
+While the current version focuses on basic event display and verification, it lays the groundwork for more advanced features, such as improved browsing capabilities.